Annual Meeting Abstracts

 April 18-22 | Chicago and Online

 Accepted abstracts must be presented in person at the Annual Meeting, and meeting registration is required.
 An individual can present a maximum of five abstracts, and no more than two abstracts in platform sessions.
 The AAN's Science Committee makes the final decision of approval, abstract assignment, and presentation type based on scientific merit and program considerations.
-Authors will be allowed to designate a new presenter after the notification emails are sent out.
+Authors can designate a new presenter by emailing Katie Anderson.

 Withdrawal requests are permitted until April 10, 2026.
 However, depending on when the request is made, not all withdrawals may be reflected in print or online publications.